ckchow45/DDPM_TS_Search/README.md

 # GenAI_TS_Search
-This branch contains the codebase for training and running the dihedral angle–based DDPM model, which generates coarse-grained RNA backbone structures using predicted dihedrals and fixed internal bond information.
-These predicted dihedrals are converted into full 3D coordinates through reconstruction with the aforementiond internal coordinate information
+This branch contains the codebase for training and running the all-atom coordinate DDPM model, which generates full discrete paths of full atom structures.

 ## Dependencies
 Ensure that you have the following: